 We have already discussed index investing in detail.
 There are many stock market indexes.
 Sometimes, it is very difficult to pick a stock market index to invest in.
 But we have not covered any index in particular.
 You have probably already heard of the S&P500 index and the Dow Jones Industrial Average (DJIA) index.
 But have you heard of the Russell 3000 index?
 It is not as widely known as other indices.
 But it is a very interesting index that covers a larger part of the United States stock market than more popular indexes.

-The Russell 3000 Index is managed by the FTSE group that also manages many other popular indexes.
+The Russell 3000 Index is managed by the FTSE group, which also manages many other popular indexes.
 It contains the 3000 largest U.S. companies in the stock market.

-In this post, we are going to see exactly what is the Russell 3000 Index.
-We are also going to see a few related indexes from the same group, such as the Russell 2000 Index.
-Finally, I am going to compare the S&P 500 index with the Russell 3000 Index.
-They are both popular indexes and people often misunderstand the difference between both.
+In this article, we will see exactly what is the Russell 3000 Index.
+We will also see a few related indexes from the same group, such as the Russell 2000 Index.
+Finally, I will compare the S&P 500 index with the Russell 3000 Index.
+They are both popular indexes, and people often misunderstand the difference.

 Russell 3000 Index

 The Russell 3000 Index tracks the 3000 largest companies in the United States stock market.
 Since there are about 3100 companies in the entire U.S. stock market, this index covers more than 97% of the stock market.
-This makes it much broader than the popular S&P500 index that only covers about 16% of the stock market in the United States.
+This makes it much broader than the popular S&P500 index, which only covers about 16% of the stock market in the United States.

 It is not a recent index, it was launched in 1984.
 The FTSE group is responsible for managing and updating this index.
 Interestingly, the London Stock Exchange and the Financial Times are owning the FTSE group.
 It is responsible for managing many stock market indices.
 There are many Russell indexes and many FTSE indexes, representing various parts of the stock market.